Let’s talk about credit scores. The results of one free credit report can totally ruin your day.

-The FCRA governs what can go on your credit report and how it can be used.
-You also have the legal right to obtain your credit report from the three major bureaus.
 The law recognizes that your credit is often your lifeblood, and any damage to your credit can cause you significant emotional and financial harm.
+For employment purposes alone, you deserve the assurance that your credit report is accurate.

-Here are some of the legal prohibitions and requirements of the FCRA:
+Here are some of the legal prohibitions and requirements of the FCRA placed on a consumer reporting agency:

 - Furnishing or reporting wrong information (for example, either the amount of the debt or that you did not pay on time)